saroltah/ghost_stories/README.md

 | I write a comment as a writer.
 Then changed my status(goal) to writer.
 In the comment, it also changes my status from writer to editor.
 I I click on | Yes.
 | The story I write as an writer is still there, even touch i change my status to editor. | Yes. _Note: The future function will not let editors/writers to change their status_
 | At the edit profile's image section I click on select file and select image from my computer.
 Then I click on update profile, it redirects me to the view profile page, and I can see my new image. | Yes.
-| I upload big images from my professional camera, and since max size is 10 MB, it writes a message, that the max size is 10MB | Yes
+| I upload big images from my professional camera, and since max size is 10 MB, it redirects to a custom error page,which says the image needs to be smaller than 10mb.| Yes
 | At the image section I click on the clear checkbox and update profile button, and my image changes back to the default picture.  | Yes.